louisruocco/Nonna/readme.md

 ## Changelog:

+### v.1.31
+#### New Feature | New function added to pull out AZ-700 questions based on the current Learning Topic:
+- A minor feature added to help me study for AZ-700 by pulling out the specific custom quesitons I have devised myself from the 'questions.txt' file
+  - Results are now appended to the email body

 ### v1.3
 #### New Feature | Separate Study Randomiser Script:
 - Similar to the last release, however this logic has now been added as a separate script